SCKartoredjo/Langur-Chital-MASON/README.md

 # MASON code for Langur-Chital model

-Code for the rtifial intelligence thesis: Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey
+Code for the artifial intelligence thesis: *Creating a Multi-Agent Simulation Profit Model Based on the Chital Deer and Langur Monkey*

 ## Information